-The interpretive locations recommended in the Interpretive Plan use existing pull-offs, requiring varying levels of development to improve grading, replace or enhance existing facilities, or provide additional facilities.
+The interpretive locations recommended in the Interpretive Plan use existing pull-outs, requiring varying levels of development to improve grading, replace or enhance existing facilities, or provide additional facilities.
 Estimates are based on:

-- Category A Large pull-off development (gravel surface, grading) 800 m2 - Category B Medium pull-off development (gravel surface, grading) 500 m2 - Category C Small pull-off development (gravel surface, grading) 150m2
+- Category A Large pull-out development (gravel surface, grading, boulders) 800 m2 - Category B Medium pull-out development (gravel surface, grading, boulders) 500 m2 - Category C Small pull-out development (gravel surface, grading, boulders) 150m2

 The following tables provide cost estimates by the order of magnitude for the recommendations presented in this Plan, including capital projects for the design of interpretive materials and capital budget estimates for the development of infrastructure by location.
-The estimates provide a general indicator of capital costs, however prices will vary based on the location for development, materials to be specified, size and quantity of facilities, and the economic conditions in the year when development is contracted.
+The estimates provide a general indicator of capital costs; however, prices will vary based on the location for development, materials to be specified, size and quantity of facilities, and the economic conditions in the year when development is contracted.